 Some claimants (mistakenly) believe that if they keep putting off these exams, then they’ll be able to avoid the exams.
 However, most disability policies contain a provision that expressly requires the policyholder to submit to exams, and states that failure to do so is grounds for denying a claim or terminating disability benefits.
 So if you put off these exams, it’s only going to delay the company’s claim decision, and possibly result in a claim denial.
 However, keep in mind that going into a medical examination, IME, or interview unprepared can be just as bad for your claim, so it’s very important to prepare beforehand.
 Once again, an experienced disability attorney can advise you regarding the proper scope of an interview or IME, and can also be present for the interview or IME, if desired.

 You’ve made the difficult decision to give up practicing medicine or dentistry and file a disability claim.
 You’re not working and you need to collect the disability benefits you’ve likely paid years of high premiums for.
 So how long will you have to wait until your first benefit check arrives?

 Unfortunately, the answer is not clear cut—it depends on the terms of your disability insurance policy, your insurance company, the assigned benefits analyst, and the complexity of your disability claim, among other things.

 Filing a Claim

-Your policy should outline the requirements for filing a claim.
-Typically, you must give notice of your claim to your insurer within a certain time frame.
-If you miss this important deadline, the insurance company will typically claim that you have prejudiced its ability to investigate your claim, and use this as an excuse to delay making a decision on your claim.
-Significantly, if you don’t provide timely notice, it can also foreclose your ability to collect benefits (depending on the circumstances, and the reason for the delay).
+Your disability insurance policy should outline the requirements for filing a disability claim.
+Typically, you must give notice of your disability claim to your insurer within a certain time frame.
+If you miss this important deadline, the insurance company will typically claim that you have prejudiced its ability to investigate your claim, and use this as an excuse to delay making a decision on your disability claim.
+Significantly, if you don’t provide timely notice, it can also foreclose your ability to collect disability benefits (depending on the circumstances, and the reason for the delay).